boldingd/EclipsePhaseContent/Kainouda2035.md

 > **Padre**: Does it work?
 >
 > **Apotheotician**: For the most part.
-> We actually had a close scare a year ago, where a meta-celebrity pop-star drove a vote to make herself the "benevolent dictator for life."
+> We actually had a close scare a year ago, when a meta-celebrity pop-star drove a vote to make herself the "Empress of the Thistles."
 > Word leaked out, and we organized a counter-campaign; the vote actually cleared the one-third-participation hurdle, but didn't get a strong majority.
 >
 > **RategoryTheory**: Ah, direct democracy without institutions.
 >
 > **Plasmage**: Wait, so they actually won?
 >
-> **Apotheotician**: They won a *simple* majority, but that's not enough to declare yourself *dictator*.
+> **Apotheotician**: They won a *simple* majority, but that's not enough to declare yourself *empress*.
 >
 > There, ah, has been some discussion of trying to add some other kind of "break" to the process, so that doesn't happen again.